bosbec/mobileresponseDocs/unitPipeline.md

 * Save changes to account to persist the created or changed units.
 * Use paging, take, or targeted find criteria when the account can return large result sets.
 Smaller batches are easier to debug and reduce the risk of over-processing.

+## Common pipeline patterns

+### Search, validate, then persist

+A robust pattern for API-style workflows:

+1. **Find Units** or **Load Resource**.
+2. Validate result count or required metadata in `routeFromMetaData`.
+3. Apply **Update Unit Data** or other mutations.
+4. Save with **Save To Account**.
+5. Return response through `sendApiResponse`.

+### Incremental processing checkpoint

+When processing ordered records repeatedly, store a checkpoint in unit metadata and update it only after successful handling.

+Example pattern:

+* Compare incoming item ID/timestamp to stored checkpoint.
+* Process only newer items.
+* Save updated checkpoint in unit metadata.

+This reduces duplicate processing between workflow runs.

 ## References

 * [Unit Pipeline: Merging units](https://help.bosbec.com/knowledge-base/unit-pipeline-merging-units/)